 Like other parts of your body, your eyes greatly benefit from a healthy diet.
 There are actually 17 essential vitamins, minerals, and herbal supplements that can help you maintain healthy vision, including vitamins A and C. Scientific research has proven that these 17 vitamins, minerals, and herbal supplements can prevent cataracts, as well as other debilitating eye conditions such as glaucoma.

 When it comes to eye-sunburns, starting with healthy eyes is key.
 Eyes that are already damaged or deficient in nutrients won’t be able to combat the sunburn.
 They’re more likely to become damaged and won’t heal as quickly.
 Preventing sunburn damage starts with your diet.

 How to Treat Impaired Vision

 Another solution to treating impaired vision is with exercise, which is a less common method that people use.
 A healthy diet combined with regular eye exercises can literally change the way you view the world!
-How do you exercise your eyes exactly?
-Try a few.
+How do you exactly exercise your eyes, you wonder?